octavia-crompton/SVE-R/README.md

-Brief summary:
+__Brief summary__

 The core of the SVE-R model is in dry.f, and a number of python wrapper functions are provided to facilitate its use.
-The SVE-R model and python scripts are documented in detail in doc/model.pdf.
+Please refer to documentation (model.pdf) for further details on the SVE-R model and python scripts.

+__Quick start__

+1. Create a subfolder `test`, containing a params.json file (see example subfolders for examples).
+2. Open a terminal and nagivate to the model directory.
+3. Call the command: `python call_dry.py test`

+Notes:
+- The Fortran code requires the accelerate framework.
+- Python package requirements can be found in `requirements.txt`.

 __List of files:__